416-583-2377

 CHAND & CO.
 TO COMMIT TO LEGAL ASSISTANCE WITH LIQUOR LICENSE APPLICATIONS FOR CONVENIENCE STORE AND GROCERY STORES Chand & Co. is committed to ensuring that your liquor license sales application is completed correctly and ensures that they follow the guidelines and best practices set forth by the AGCO throughout the application process.

-2024 Happy Holidays from CHAND & CO Chand & Co. wish you all a joyful holiday season and a New Year filled with prosperity and good health.
+2024 HAPPY HOLIDAYS FROM CHAND & CO Chand & Co. wish you all a joyful holiday season and a New Year filled with prosperity and good health.

 REAL ESTATE LITIGATION: PARTIES’ FAILURE TO CLOSE TRANSACTION According to our civil litigation lawyer, buying and selling property in both commercial and residential settings can be a very exciting time.